Animal Agriculture Industry: Factory Farming- Part 2

 - In the United States, 9 percent (850 million) animals die of stress and disease before they make it to the slaughterhouse.

-- The World Health Organization (WHO) classifies processed meat as a carcinogen (substance capable of causing cancer, like cigarettes); WHO classifieds meat as potentially carcinogenic.
+- The World Health Organization (WHO) classifies processed meat as a carcinogen (which is a substance capable of causing cancer, like cigarettes); WHO classifieds meat as potentially carcinogenic.

 - Worldwide, two of every three animals are raised and killed on a factory farm.